 Unfortunately, there isn’t very much data we can gather from views that don’t occur within the Vimeo player.

-For Pro members and higher using third-party player links, we can only approximate the number of times the file is being played.
-Multiple impressions / views by the same viewer in the same browser session will not be counted (like they are when our own player is used).
+For Standard or Pro members, and higher using third-party player links, we can only approximate the number of times the file is being played.
+Multiple impressions/views by the same viewer in the same browser session will not be counted (like they are when our own player is used).

 We also cannot count finishes or any engagement analytics for these views.
 In many cases, we will still be able to detect the website where the view is happening, the location of the view, and the device, however, this is less reliable than it would be with our own player.

 How accurate are the analytics coming from third-party devices like the Apple TV and Roku?

 Unfortunately, most apps that make use of the Vimeo API (including our official app for Roku) can only pass back a limited amount of information.
 We aren’t able to present engagement or finish analytics for these views.
 In addition, the view counts can sometimes be off for issues that are out of our control.

 That said, we do log views on the tvOS Apple TV app, but do not on the old Apple TV app.